Event inputs

 Should I pay myself in the labor field?

 Yes.
 If you do not pay yourself a real hourly rate, your margin number is a fantasy.
-Use the rate you would have to pay someone else to do the work.
-Most cart operators model owner labor at $25 to $40 per hour for service time, plus prep and breakdown hours.
+Use the rate you would have to pay someone else to do the work: $25 to $40 per hour for service time is a sane band, plus prep and breakdown hours.

 Does this calculator account for tips?